joba-1/JoBaVPN/README.md

         * Switch them on
         * Enable "Stay awake"
         * Enable "USB Debugging"
-        * Enable "OEM Unlock" (not really sure...)
     * Connect phone to USB port
         * Allow debug access when asked on the phone

 * Build and Install
-    * Open the project with menu File/Open
+    * Open the project with menu File/Open (or it is already open after first clone)
-    * Toolbar should show hammer icon, then "app" configuration and your phone as target device
+    * Toolbar should show hammer (build) icon, then "app" configuration and your phone as target device
     * Select the triangle (or Shift-F10) to build, install and run the app on your phone

 ## Details